Affordable Labs / Transparent Pricing

 The following labs constitute my standard screening panel that I suggest for nearly all new patients.
 This test panel can tell me a great deal about your general health; it includes tests for diabetes and prediabetes, heart disease, thyroid function, lipids (including not just a standard lipid panel, but also Lipoprotein(a) and Apolipoprotein B / A-1 ratio), autoimmune diseases, inflammation, anemia, gout, kidney problems, liver problems, vitamin deficiencies, and electrolyte imbalances … among other things.

-If you do not have known issues with diabetes or hypoglycemia then I recommend a 12-hour fast (i.e. nothing to eat or drink except water or black coffee) before getting this battery of tests.
+If you do not have known issues with diabetes or hypoglycemia then I recommend a 12-hour fast (i.e. nothing to eat or drink except water) before getting this battery of tests.
 If you do have diabetes – particularly if you use insulin or other medications that can cause hypoglycemia – then you do not need to fast beforehand.

 |Antinuclear Antibodies (by IFA)||$4.50|